SICKAG/sick_scan_xd/doc/backlog.md

 ## Todo

-* Test server support for all targets in CMakeLists.txt
+* Test server support for all targets in CMakeLists.txt (incl. ros services, ROS2+TiM7xx, etc.pp.)
-* Offline-Tests with all supported targets
 * support diagnostic_updater for ROS2 + native OS (Windows + Linux), enable USE_DIAGNOSTIC_UPDATER resp.
 USE_DIAGNOSTIC_UPDATER_LDMRS in sick_ros_wrapper.h
 * support dynamic_reconfigure for ROS2 + native OS (Windows + Linux), enable USE_DYNAMIC_RECONFIGURE in sick_ros_wrapper.h
 * For Windows/Linux native: visualize field monitoring using https://github.com/michael1309/pgmHandling
-* Test (emualator and hardware)
+* Test with all supported targets (hardware and offline-emulator)
 * Documentation (incl. table of supported sensors and features supported by Win/Linux/native/ROS1/ROS2)
 * features for the future:
    * replace launchparser for ROS2 (ROS2 uses USE_LAUNCHPARSER in sick_generic_laser.cpp, switch to ROS2 standard parameter handling?)